canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   });
   ```

-- Use [can-dom-events.dispatch can.domEvents.dispatch] to fire custom events:
+- Use [can-dom-events.dispatch domEvents.dispatch()] to fire custom events:

   ```js
   import { domEvents } from "can";